 You’ve got the plan, recipes, groceries, and storage containers.
 Now, it’s meal prep time and set yourself up for success.

 Salads are another easy item.
-Just be sure to store the salad dressing separately, otherwise, you’ll end up with a soggy mess.
+Be sure to keep the salad dressing separate, otherwise, you’ll end up with a soggy mess.

-The goal is to have healthy options on hand, because inevitably you’ll come home from work and be too exhausted to cook.
+The goal is to have healthy options on hand.
+Sooner or later, you’ll come home from work and be too exhausted to cook.
 We’ve all been there right?!
-By prepping ahead, you give yourself healthy options to choose from, instead of drive-thru or ordering takeout.

 Stick with it.